-Joe Wicks' vegan chickpea curry with tomato and spinach is so satisfying you won’t care that it’s meat-free.
+Joe Wicks' vegan chickpea curry with tomato and spinach is so satisfying you wouldn't know that it’s a meat-free vegan curry recipe.

 - 1 tbsp coconut oil